sparkfun/SparkFun_LoRaSerial/docs/training.md

 ## Simple Point-To-Point Training

 If a radio is set for P2P mode, entering training mode as a server will generate a new random NetID and AES key.
 In other words, holding the Train button for 5 seconds on one radio will cause that radio to generate new, unique/secure P2P settings.
 On the other radio, hold the Train button for 2 seconds.
+The radios will be trained to these new AES key and NetID, the radios will reset, and immediately link up.
 This is helpful in the field if you need to put a pair of radios onto a different network and encryption key from other radios that may be nearby.

 ## Factory Reset